Everest Three High Passes Trek

 Along the way, teahouses are perfect for catching your breath, enjoying a warm cup of yak butter tea, and swapping stories with Sherpas and other trekkers.
 Each day shows a different side of the Himalayas, from quiet villages to flowing rivers and towering peaks.
 This Everest Base Camp trek with three high passes is not just about walking.
 It is about experiencing Nepal, its people, and the mountains in a way that stays with you.

-The Everest high passes trek in Nepal is ideal for travelers looking for more than the usual Everest Base Camp trek.
+The Everest high passes hike in Nepal is ideal for travelers looking for more than the usual Everest Base Camp trek 15 days.
 The paths offer gentle challenges, cultural encounters, and scenery that makes every day memorable.
 Every step on this Himalayan trekking adventure has something new to discover, a view to pause for, or a story to take home.

 Everest Three High Passes Trekking Highlight